 TOP 10 TIPS TO REDUCE TOXINS IN YOUR HOME

 The first thing to tackle when it comes to toxic-free living is household cleaners.
-It’s no surprise that these will need to be the first to go.
+It should come as no surprise that these are the first up to be overhauled.
 Most household cleaners contain a large list of ingredients and a fair share of warning labels on the bottles.

 Making your own natural cleaning products is easier than you think, and they really work great.
 With just a few ingredients on hand, you can overhaul your entire cleaning cabinet.